Performance Basketball Shoe Buying Guide

 Try to have your foot or your player’s foot measured before trying on any sizes.
 This will give you a baseline on where to start.
 Many brands have different ideas of how shoes should be sized, so even if you are a measured 10, you could go up or down half sizes to get the right fit.

 Make sure the toe has about a thumb’s width of room at the end of the shoe.
 This allows a little bit of “wiggle room” and makes sure the shoe isn’t too tight.

 If you are buying for a child, don’t buy shoes that are too big that “they will grow into”.
 A shoe that is too big on a child will need to be laced tighter to keep from falling off and may be uncomfortable.
-It won’t be cost effective if your child complains about the too large shoe and refuses to use them.
+It won’t be cost-effective if your child complains about the too large shoe and refuses to use them.

 The same goes for making sure your child hasn’t grown out of their older shoes.
 Make sure to keep an eye on the length and traction of old basketball shoes, especially if they play outdoors a lot.

-When trying on shoes, make sure that the player can have full range of motion, but be “locked in” to the shoe.
+When trying on shoes, make sure that the player can have full range of motion, but be “locked-in” to the shoe.
 Modern shoes should not pinch or have pressure points on the foot.

 If ordering online, make sure to measure the foot first, then read reviews from multiple sources to get an idea of how the shoes will fit.
-These reviews can also tell you whether the shoes sizing is different from the actual measurement.
+These reviews can also tell you whether the shoe sizing is different from the actual measurement.

 Fit is extremely important and we want you to be safe and comfortable on the court, make sure your shoes fit properly!

 Basketball Shoes Buying Guide by Age or Gender: